Newfoundland (Island) Towns, Villages & Hamlets.

 - Robinsons: Photographed a well-maintained, nice old home in Robinsons, in October of 2010.
 In April of 2012 I returned to climb around the farmland and hills about Robinsons Head.

 - Heatherton: In Heatherton I photographed the exterior of one of the most dilapidated homes I've ever seen.
 October of 2010.
 I believe it was gone by the time I drove through again in 2012.
+In April of 2015, I explored another rundown old home & remarked on the shoreline's lack of a harbour.

 - Fischells: I loved Fischells when I drove there in October of 2010, but held off on including pictures because I wanted to go back for better ones.
 In May of 2015 I returned, happy with the pictures from that day.